josephezati/Pickup/README.md

 # Pickup
-Mobile app for shuttle drivers
+Server side of a Mobile app for shuttle drivers